 4. Easy Connection to a Computer

 The voice recorder should be able to easily transfer audio files from the device to a laptop or computer for storage, backup, or even further transfer to a recipient.
-Voice recorders of today have integrated USB plugs that easily slide out of the recorder and subsequently plugged into the computer for the transfer of files.

-5. Convenient To Carry
+5. Convenient to Carry

 A senior-friendly voice recorder should ideally have a hooking point for a wristband or a lanyard for the neck.
 A voice recorder is a very tiny device, which is why it should be held on securely by the user, especially when that user is a senior or elderly individual.
-An attached wristband or neck lanyard helps keep the recorder tied to the user so that even if it slips out of the hand during use, it doesn’t fall down and get broken.

 Using Voice Recorders to Help Seniors Record Oral Histories

-The discovery of the best ways to help people with dementia deal with the condition is still in the early stages.
 However, according to research, reminiscing about times-gone-by can make a difference.
 One effective way to do this is to record memories using a voice recorder.

-The Alzheimer’s Association believes that therapy is a great way to empower seniors and elderly with dementia by accessing long-term memories.
 One of the best ways to access a person’s long-term memory is to make audio or even video recordings before the symptoms become worse.

-Seniors that reflect on their life experience are not only surprised but also appreciative of the things they have been through.
 Thinking about and discussing the past is also a great way to keep their minds engaged and active, which is a great way to reverse or at least slow down the effects of dementia.

-Sharing stories also leads to better communication, which in turn has been shows to lower care-related stress especially in people with dementia.
-It also helps prevent caregiver burnout along with its negative effects on the relationship with the person being cared for.
+Sharing stories also leads to better communication, which in turn has been shown to lower care-related stress especially in people with dementia.

-The key benefit of sharing stories is the bond that it creates between people.
 Having somebody to share life stories with is a great way to improve a person’s sense of self-worth, which is great for the mental well-being of a person suffering from dementia.

 Final Thoughts

-If you are a senior or have an elderly loved one that’s suffering from dementia, you should consider investing in a voice recorder.
-All the 5 devices featured here are all excellent options and you should compare different devices to find the right one for you or your loved one.
+All the 5 devices featured here are excellent options and you should compare different devices to find the right one for you or your loved one.

-I want a really cheap simple device that l can leave running when l go out to record if my dogs bark.
+1. I want a really cheap simple device that l can leave running when l go out to record if my dogs bark.

 And a simple way of downloading dated files onto my pc